![]() |

 TITLE 56: LABOR AND EMPLOYMENT

 a) Recoupment will be considered to be against equity and good conscience if the recoupment would cause the individual extreme financial hardship.
-For this purpose, extreme financial hardship shall mean the inability to meet vital financial obligations which cannot be deferred.
-Such obligations include:
+For this purpose, extreme financial hardship shall mean the inability to meet vital financial obligations that cannot be deferred.
+These obligations include:

 1) Rent, if the individual has received an eviction notice or five day notice from the landlord;